netbiolab/HCNetlas/README.md

 meta$X <- NULL
 ```

-`getCellType()` function returns cell types of CGNs existing in corresponding tissues in hcNETLAS.
-Since SLE data is obtaned from PBMC data, we will compare it with hcNETLAS networks from blood single-cell data.
-We would match cell-type annotation corresponds with hcNETLAS's available cell types.
+`getCellType()` function returns cell types of CGNs existing in corresponding tissues in HCNetlas.
+Since SLE data is obtaned from PBMC data, we will compare it with HCNetlas networks from blood single-cell data.
+We would match cell-type annotation corresponds with HCNetlas's available cell types.

 ```r
 getCelltype("BLD")